leichunfeng/ReactiveCocoaOperators/README.md

-# ReactiveCocoaOperations
+# ReactiveCocoaOperators
-Operations for ReactiveCocoa
+Operators for ReactiveCocoa